andrew-weisman/clam_analysis/README.md

 Note it appears that re-running these commands in e.g. a partially copied directory will not re-copy the files that are currently present, and `rclone` even seems to perform "Checks" on the existing files.

+However, note that if I've deleted files from Box, these deletions will not sync up here; I likely need to use an `rclone` command other than `copy`.
+So until I do, make sure I also manually perform the deletions here on Biowulf.

 Since the hysterectomy files have the same filenames as the earlier ones, add a suffix to both the `.mrxs` files and their corresponding directories:

 ```bash